-Six Easy Steps to Create Your Plate
+Seven Simple Steps to Create Your Plate

 It's simple and effective for both managing diabetes and losing weight.
 Creating your plate lets you still choose the foods you want, but changes the portion sizes so you are getting larger portions of non-starchy vegetables and a smaller portion of starchy foods.
 When you are ready, you can try new foods within each food category.

-Try these six simple steps to get started:
+Try these seven steps to get started:

 - Using your dinner plate, put a line down the middle of the plate.
 Then on one side, cut it again so you will have three sections on your plate.

 - Fill the largest section with non-starchy vegetables.
 See this list of non-starchy vegetables.